Dric/simple-photos-contest/README.md

 + Gettext enabled (for translations)
 + GD Image Library

 There is nothing unusual, as GD and gettext are enabled on most of web hosting platforms.
-Simple Photos Contest could work with previous versions of PHP and MySQL, but it hasn't been tested.
+Simple Photos Contest may work with previous versions of PHP and MySQL, but it hasn't been tested.

+Runs well on IE 8+, FF, Opera, Chrome (and probably Safari, but it hasn't been tested).
+Javascript is required.

 Installation
 ------------